TheFartingFerrets/Prototype_Physics/README.md

   - Use less than 2 objects
   - Complete the level in x minutes/seconds
   - Dont use the Portals
-  - Dont use x
+  - Dont use [x] objects/ dont use x object
-  -

 Level Objects
 =================